Brad Feld: what founders need to know about recent changes in VC deal terms – TechCrunch

 I actually encourage entrepreneurs to raise the least amount of money they need to get to the next level, or at least that’s the number that they go out to market with.
 Not a range, not a big number because you’re trying to drive some kind of valuation characteristic off a big number, but the amount of money that you actually think you need to get to the next level.
 Then if you can be oversubscribed, that’s an awesome situation.”

-Feld and Connie dive deeper into current issues in the startup and venture landscape, including Brad’s take on the impact of the SoftBank Vision Fund, what went down at internally and externally at both WeWork and Uber, as well as how boards, executives and founders can manage cult of personality and static company cultures.
+Feld and Connie dive deeper into current issues in the startup and venture landscape, including Brad’s take on the impact of the SoftBank Vision Fund, what went down internally and externally at both WeWork and Uber, as well as how boards, executives and founders can manage cult of personality and static company cultures.

-For access to the full transcription and the call audio, and for the opportunity to participate in future conference calls, become a member of Extra Crunch.
+For access to the full transcription and the call audio — and for the opportunity to participate in future conference calls — become a member of Extra Crunch.
 Learn more and try it for free.

 Connie Loizos: I think the last time I saw you in person was out here in San Francisco at an event I was hosting and that was maybe two years ago?